melee01/tp/docs/DeveloperGuide.md

 ### Target user profile

 **Target user profile**
-- is planning on going on a trip / on a trip
+- Individuals who are planning a trip or currently traveling.
-- likes to have a budget and plan his/her expenses
+- Budget-travelers who intend to establish a budget and track their expenses effectively.
-- prefers typing to mouse interactions
+- Users who prefer to use keyboard-based interactions over mouse-based navigation.
-- is reasonably comfortable using CLI apps
+- Users who are comfortable using command-line interface (CLI) applications.

 ### Value proposition